glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 a GitHub repo and version tags: It's so that any plugin can be declared a dependency in Flavorfiles.

+### Execute "NeoBundleDepends" for each dependency

+<span style="background-color:#ffcc00;">Required by
+<em>NeoBundle</em>

+NeoBundle simply requires that dependencies are registered through calls of `NeoBundleDepends`.
+A check for NeoBundle's existence should also be in place.

+    if exists(':NeoBundleDepends')
+        NeoBundleDepends 'glts/vim-basebang'
+    endif

 ## Summary